Man using laptop looks at credit card in his hand

 1. Annual fees are yearly fees charged by credit card companies to use certain credit cards and access their benefits.

-2. Cards with annual fees may offer perks and higher rewards than cards with no annual fee.
+2. Cards with annual fees may offer perks and higher rewards than cards with no annual fees.

-3. An annual fee credit card may be worth it if the benefits and rewards offset the cost of the yearly fee.
+3. An annual fee credit card may be worth it if the benefits and rewards offset the cost.

-Some credit card companies charge an annual fee to open and use their credit cards.
-An annual fee is essentially the cost of card membership and benefits.
+Some credit card companies charge an annual fee to open and maintain a credit card account.
+The fee is essentially the cost of card membership and benefits.

-Some card members are happy to pay an annual fee for credit cards.
-Others prefer to use rewards credit cards with no annual fee that still allow them to earn rewards for their purchases.
+Some cardmembers may be happy to pay an annual fee for a credit card that suits them.
+Others may prefer to use rewards credit cards with no annual fee, so they can enjoy benefits without an extra expense.

 See if you're pre-approved